 Or maybe they can't.
 My father is a lion.
 This year in June, a month shy of his 87th birthday, he bought a restaurant.
 And let's not forget that many people stop traveling well before their ninth decade, and he's still going and shows no signs of stopping.

 But earlier this year, Giacomo had hip surgery.
 A long winter of rehab involved learning how to walk again, with falls a serious risk.
-So when it came time to plan our annual trip to Lo Scoglio, I considered the tile floors, the hard wood furniture, the two flights of elevator-less stairs to his room, and I realized he couldn't do it.
+So when it came time to plan our annual trip to Lo Scoglio and I considered the tile floors, the hard wood furniture, and the two flights of elevator-less stairs to his room — to say nothing for the two hours (minimum) it would take to get to the closest good hospital in Naples, I realized he couldn't do the journey.
 My husband and I debated how we were going to tell him and decided we'd wing it when we were next at dinner together.

-Only before I could even introduce the idea, he announced, "I'm coming, and you're not going to stop me."
+Only before I could even introduce the idea, out of nowhere and totally unprompted he announced, "I'm coming to Italy this summer, and you're not going to stop me!"

 A few weeks later, he called me.
-"So you really think I shouldn't go, huh?"
+"So you think I shouldn't go, huh?"

 "Well, maybe you just sit this one out," I said.
 "Wait until you are farther along in your recovery."